Trump-era steak joint, strip club return to Hard Rock Casino

 - Sears closing Tacoma Mall store, scores of others as sales plunge

+Hard Rock bought the shuttered casino in March 2017, and the global entertainment and gambling company is completely redoing what was once the Trump Taj Mahal.
+But fans will find a few familiar things.

-Hard Rock is one of two shuttered Atlantic City casinos reopening on June 28, along with the former Revel casino, which is reopening as the Ocean Resort Casino.
+Hard Rock is one of two shuttered Atlantic City casinos reopening on June 28.
+On that day, the former Revel casino will reopen as the Ocean Resort Casino.

 This story has been corrected to show the casino reopens this month, not next month.